Bakkenrak/ma/README.md

 # D2S Web Directory
 discover2share, discover2share-EJB, discover2share-Persistence and discover2share-Web are the projects representing the Java EE application.
+The initial D2S web directory user that is created at database setup has the username "sa" and the password "admin".

 discover2share-scripts contains additional scripts, e.g. the Excel to RDF transformation and an Alexa user distribution parser.